AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

   slave.
 This is where the sources will be copied and where the compilation will take place.
 A sub-directory will be created for each root project built.

+* :samp:`-s`, :samp:`--hash={string}`

+  Specify an hash string.
+This is just a value which is checked against the GPRbuild hash value.
+If set, GPRbuild hash value must match, otherwise the connection with the slave is aborted.

 * :samp:`-j{N}`, :samp:`--jobs={N}`